 Assurance schemes & traceability

 A similar scheme operates mainly in Scotland which is Scottish Quality Crops (SQC).
-Scotland grows approximately 1% of the national wheat crop and this is used for malting, flour milling and animal feed.
+Scotland grows approximately 1% of the UK wheat crop and this is used for malting, flour milling and animal feed.
 Most of the milling wheat is used for biscuit making.
 Although 85% of the Scottish cereal crop is assured under SQC, flour millers will only source assured wheat.
-This was the first assurance scheme to be established and is HACCP based.

 There are several other assurance schemes such as the LEAF Marque and Soil Association schemes that are specific.
-Leaf Marque is a higher-level environmental standard which indicates that the crops have been grown under environmentally responsible IFM principles.
+Leaf Marque is a higher-level environmental standard which indicates that the crops have been grown under environmentally responsible Integrated Farm Management (IFM) principles.
 Soil Association, Organic Farmers & Growers, and Organic Food Federation certification indicate that any organic product bearing their symbol has been certified.
 All certifying bodies must comply with national and EU standards.

 Two other assurance schemes are relevant to wheat and flour production.
 The TASCC Assurance scheme and the Gafta scheme, GTAS.
 TASSC Assurance covers aspects relating to wheat merchants, stores and transport whereas GTAS tends to cover international trade aspects, storage at ports and transport.